PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 16:08:37
+Last updated: 2024-04-02 16:10:45
-Random Quote: I know not age, nor weariness nor defeat. - Rose Kennedy
+Random Quote: Never interrupt your enemy when he is making a mistake. - Napoleon